Jessa Barnard, Executive Director

-Jessa Barnard is the Vermont Medical Society’s Vice President for Policy.
+Jessa Barnard is the Vermont Medical Society’s Executive Director.
 She is a native of Bennington and holds a Bachelor’s degree from Dartmouth College and a law degree from Stanford University School of Law.

-She has close to 10 years of experience in health care policy and regulation and is a frequent speaker on topics including health reform, advocacy and issues in health law.
+Jessa has over 10 years of experience in health care policy and regulation and is a frequent speaker on topics including health reform, advocacy and issues in health law.
 She lives in Montpelier with her husband and two children.
-Her father, Robert Block, is a retired orthopedic surgeon.

 In 2014, Stephanie was elected by her peers to serve as the Vice Chair of the American Academy of Pediatrics Executive Directors Steering Committee and will become chair in March of 2017.
 She serves on numerous committees and work groups with much of her work focusing on public health issues such as eliminating smoking in cars with minors, increasing immunization rates and reducing youth exposure to marijuana.

 Stephanie was born and raised in Central Vermont where she lives with her husband.

 Jill Sudhoff-Guerin, Policy and Communications Manager